edubergeek/dscovrmatic/README.md

-# kamakaniokala
+# dscovrmatic
-NASA DSCVR mission Space Apps Challenge 2022 submission by team Kamakani o ka lā
+NASA Space Apps Challenge 2023
+## Oracle of DSCOVR Challenge

-The challenge is to improve the quality of predictions for the DSCVR spacecraft's Faraday Cup (FC) instrument using FC data from the WIND spacecraft.
-Both DSCVR and WIND orbit the Earth Sun L1 Lagrange point in space so the data if the FC instruments on these two spacecraft can be correlated.
+The challenge is to use DSCOVR spacecraft's Faraday Cup (FC) instrument data to predict the threat level of geomagnetic storms.

-Our approach is to use deep learning to train:
-1. anomaly detector
-1. proton velocity vector predictor

-and combine these into a pipeline to make filter DSCVR magnetic field data and use "good" data to make ion velocity predictions.

-Our stretch goal is to use transfer learning to adapt the WIND trained ion predictor to a carefully curated DSCVR data set that includes ion predictions for DSCVR.
+The DSCOVR instrument has an intermittent data problem so one goal is to make predictions that are robust to these errors, even exploring whether the errors are somehow predictive of space weather.

+The Kp index is an integer valued geomagnetic storm threat estimate.
+Our goal is to train a model that predicts Kp based on recent DSCOVR data.
+We have cached the DSCOVR and Kp index data on the UH/IfA data transfer node [spaceapps repo](http://dtn-itc.ifa.hawaii.edu/spaceapps).

+### DSCOVR data
+The 2022 training data was downloaded from the [NASA Space Apps Challenge 2023 data resources page](https://opensource.gsfc.nasa.gov/spaceappschallenge/dsc_fc_summed_spectra_2022_v01.zip)
+The 2023 test data was downloaded from the [NASA Space Apps Challenge 2023 data resources page](https://opensource.gsfc.nasa.gov/spaceappschallenge/dsc_fc_summed_spectra_2023_v01.zip)

+### STP Daily Space Weather Indices
+This data was downloaded from the [NOAA STP NOAA archive](ftp://ftp.ngdc.noaa.gov/STP/swpc_products/daily_reports/space_weather_indices)

-We (will) include 8 Jupyter notebooks:
+We include there Jupyter notebooks:
-1. explore NASA's WIND and DSCVR challenge data &#9989;
+1. explore NASA's WIND and DSCVR challenge data
-2. train an anomaly detector on WIND data &#9989;
-3. train an ion predictor on WIND data
-4. make predictions on WIND held out test set data
-5. make predictions using DSCVR data and compare with published DSCVR proton velocity vector estimates
-6. produce a curated set of high quality DSCVR proton velocity vector estimates
-7. use transfer learning to adapt WIND predictor to a DSCVR predictor
-8. make predictions using DSCVR data and compare with published DSCVR proton velocity vector estimates